Fake currency seized in Kohat

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 KOHAT: The police foiled a bid to smuggle fake currency at Muslimabad checkpost on Indus Highway on Wednesday, police officials said.
-They said that acting on a tip-off, the police signaled a car to stop at Muslimabad checkpost and on thorough search recovered fake currency (Rs 500,000) and a gun from its secret cavities.
+They said that acting on a tip-off, the police signalled a car to stop at Muslimabad checkpost and on thorough search recovered fake currency (Rs 500,000) and a gun from its secret cavities.
 The vehicle was on the way to Quetta.
 The police arrested two inter-provincial smugglers identified as Syed Haq Nawaz and Roohullah.
+The accused were booked under relevant sections of law.